A Federal Regulation went into effect May 1, 1995, which

 taken at applications for boat registration when received.

 missing or information which appears to be incorrect, will be sent

 back to the applicant along with a boat inspection form to be

 completed by a conservation officer.
-The application should then be
+The application should

 The Alcohol Boating Safety Act makes it unlawful to operate a